Abhishek-321/Musical-Plant-API/README.md

  The project is useful as it solves the problem of people forgetting their plants and knowing how much to water too.

- # How can users get Started with Project and use the code?
+ # Getting started
  To get started with the project, you need to download the folders and open index.html in a webbrowser.
 If further steps are required, it will be presented in each README.md.
 If you want to tweak the project, use a visual studio code to alter the code.

+All the works here are based on getting started examples from https://tonejs.github.io/.

- # This repository is maintained and cotribution are made by following persons.
+ # This repository is maintained and cotributions are made by following people.
  1. Abhishek Giri
  2. Clarrise Duryee
  3. Karl-Fredrik Magawa Hagman